bboonstra/pathing/README.md

 # Pathing.cc

 A privacy-first web analytics platform that helps you understand user journeys without sacrificing user privacy.
-No cookies, no tracking pixels, just clarity.
+No popups, no tracking pixels, just clarity.

 ## Features

 - **1-line install**: Simple JavaScript snippet to add to your website
-- **Privacy-first**: No cookies required, fully GDPR compliant
 - **User journey visualization**: See how users navigate through your site
 - **Domain verification**: Secure analytics for verified domains only
 - **Real-time analytics**: Monitor traffic as it happens